Brewers vs. Reds Player Props Betting Odds

-Christian Yelich and Jonathan India are among the players with prop bets on the table when the Milwaukee Brewers and the Cincinnati Reds play at Great American Ball Park on Friday (at 5:10 PM ET).
+Player props are listed for Christian Yelich and Jonathan India, among others, when the Milwaukee Brewers visit the Cincinnati Reds at Great American Ball Park on Saturday at 4:10 PM ET.

 Bet on this matchup or its props with DraftKings!